WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrading Weblate
 =================

-Docker image upgrades
+Docker-image upgrades
 ---------------------

-The official Docker image (see :doc:`install/docker`) has all upgrade steps integrated.
-There are no manual step besides pulling latest version.
+The official Weblate Docker image (see :doc:`install/docker`) has all upgrade steps integrated.
+There are no manual step besides pulling the latest version.

 .. _generic-upgrade-instructions:

 Generic upgrade instructions
 ----------------------------

-Before upgrading, please check the current :ref:`requirements` as they might have changed.
-Once all requirements are installed or updated, please adjust your :file:`settings.py` to match changes in the configuration (consult :file:`settings_example.py` for correct values).
+Always look for changes to :ref:`requirements` before upgrading, as they might have changed.
+Once all requirements are installed or upgraded, ensure your :file:`settings.py` matches :file:`settings_example.py`.

-Always check :ref:`version-specific-instructions` before upgrade.
-In case you are skipping some versions, please follow instructions for all versions you are skipping in the upgrade.
-Sometimes it's better to upgrade to some intermediate version to ensure a smooth migration.
-Upgrading across multiple releases should work, but is not as well tested as single version upgrades.
+Always check :ref:`version-specific-instructions` before upgrading.
+Either follow the instructions for each new version, or go with the less tested option of upgrading accross multiple releases by following all the instructions for them at once.

 .. note::

-    It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails, see :doc:`backup`.
+    Always back up the full database before upgrading so that you can revert your changes in case the upgrade fails, see :doc:`backup`.

 #.
-Stop wsgi and Celery processes.
-The upgrade can perform incompatible changes in the
+Stop the WSGI and Celery processes.
+The upgrade can make incompatible changes
-   database, so it is always safer to avoid old processes running while upgrading.
+   in the database, so it is safer to avoid old processes running while upgrading.

 #.
-Upgrade Weblate code.
+Upgrade the Weblate codebase.

    For pip installs it can be achieved by: